Nanaimo Innovation Academy

 Teachers are partners, nurturers, and guides who help facilitate the exploration of children’s interests as they work on short and long-term projects.
 They guide experiences, open-ended discovery, and problem-solving.
 The main goal for the teacher is to listen and observe the children, as well as question and listen for opportunities to encourage further exploration of a child’s interests.
 There is reciprocal respect that strengthens and grows between children and teachers, thus the need for using honourifics are not necessary (all teachers at Nanaimo Innovation Academy are called by their first name).
 Children and teachers are expected to collaborate, but it’s the responsibility of the teacher to identify when a concept can be used to further discovery and learning.
 Our teachers are skilled, open-minded, value differences, and respect all individuals.

-Our classroom environment is designed and created to enhance and encourage learning.
+Our classroom environment, outdoor play space and the forest we visit are designed and/or selected to enhance and encourage learning.
 Classrooms and common spaces are carefully integrated with one another and with the outside community.
 We value an environment that builds and promotes creativity.
 We have a zero-screen time policy for the younger years (ages 0-4).
 As children age, we mindfully introduce elements of technology that provides further exploration and allow children to use these tools creatively.
 We discourage the use of overly-commercialized products that promote violence, gender bias, and apathy.
 Classrooms use natural furnishing to encourage real-life interactions.
 Nanaimo Innovation Academy does its best to source and use naturally made products and products from our natural surroundings and created by local providers.

 Some key features of our classrooms: